botivater/discord-bot/README.md

 When you've set everything up correctly, you can run `yarn dev` to start the development server.

 ## Database changes
-Everytime you change an entity in the [src/database/entities](src/database/entities) folder, you must run `yarn migration:create` to create a new migration and `yarn migration:up` to update the database to that migration.
+Everytime you change an entity in the [prisma/schema.prisma](prisma/schema.prisma) file, you must run `yarn prisma migrate dev --name <name of the change>` to create a new migration and update the Prisma client library.

 ## Sponsors
 | Sponsor name | Sponsor logo |